 With breath taking coastal scenery, seaside fun, rural tranquillity and centuries of heritage and style, tourists have been attracted here since Victorian times and it is still a favourite holidaying destination for Brits looking for some fresh sea air and summer sunshine!

 Ilfracombe offers curious coastal charm with a contemporary edge and is fast becoming the top destination in North Devon for food and arts.
-There are many high class restaurants, quaint shops and galleries, friendly pubs and a rich café culture which makes it a popular holiday destination year after year.
+There are many good restaurants, quaint shops and galleries, friendly pubs and a rich café culture which makes it a popular holiday destination year after year.
 Damien Hirst's 20m tall sculpture 'Verity' has graced the Harbour since 2012.
-Love her or hate her she really is an attraction worth seeing!!
+Love her or hate her she really is an attraction worth seeing!

-Ilfracombe is nestled between Exmoor National Park to the East and the golden coast with its spectacular surfing beaches to the west.
-Woolacombe, for example, has been awarded the Blue Flag and the premium seaside beach wins awards year on year for its cleanliness and water quality and it is only a short drive away.
+Ilfracombe is nestled between Exmoor National Park to the East and the Golden Coast with its spectacular surfing beaches to the West.
+Woolacombe, for example, has been voted no 6 Best Beach in Europe and no 20 in the World according to Trip Advisors Travellers Choice Awards 2020.
+The premium seaside beach wins the Blue Flag award-year on year for its cleanliness and water quality.

 Stunning landscapes, wilderness and tranquillity and a warm rural welcome await you in one of Britain’s most breathtaking places along with the prospect of the glimpse of wild red deer or native Exmoor pony.